Product risk information

 moisture

-health risks
+Health risks

 mold spores

-dishes after
+Dry dishes thoroughly after cleaning

-good ventilation in
+good ventilation in the

 storage area